 Changing applications is even easier.
-Ensure that the system architecture is set correctly (i.e. "mkpkg ssun" at the iraf or layered package root), edit the affected files in the package source directory, and type "mkpkg -p <pkgname> update" in the root directory of the package being edited.
+Ensure that the system architecture is set correctly (i.e. "mkpkg arch" at the iraf or layered package root), edit the affected files in the package source directory, and type "mkpkg -p <pkgname> update" in the root directory of the package being edited.
 This will compile any modified files, and link and install a new executable.
 You can do this from within the CL and immediately run the revised program.

 We should emphasize again that, although we document the procedures for making changes to the software here, to avoid introducing bugs we do not recommend changing any of the IRAF software except in unusual (or at least carefully controlled) circumstances.
 To make custom changes to an application, it is best to make a local copy of the full package somewhere outside the standard IRAF system.
 If changes are made to the IRAF system software it is best to set up an entire new copy of IRAF on a machine separate from the normal production installation, so that one can experiment at will without affecting the standard system.
-An alternative which does not require duplicating the full system is to use the IRAFULIB environment variable.
-This can be used to safely experiment with custom changes to the IRAF system software outside the main system; IRAFULIB lets you define a private directory to be searched for IRAF global include files, libraries, executables, etc., allowing you to have your own private versions of any of these.
+An alternative which does not require duplicating the full system is to use the IRAF system software outside the main system; IRAFULIB lets you define a private directory to be searched for IRAF global include files, libraries, executables, etc., allowing you to have your own private versions of any of these.
 See the system notes files for further information on how to use IRAFULIB.

-4. Graphics and Image Display under X11
+4. Graphics and Image Display

-Solaris/IRAF may be used from any ordinary video or graphics terminal, or from a workstation run either as a terminal or under any X Window System variant such as Sun's OpenWindows, or CDE.
-To keep things simple we will limit our discussion here to OpenWindows, but running under mwm, twm, fvwm or any other X11 desktop is similar.
-The X11 support package, which includes the xgterm and ximtool programs for graphics and imaging, is system independent and is distributed separately from IRAF.
-IRAF can also be used with other graphics and image display servers, e.g. xterm and saoimage.
+IRAF is device and window system independent, and can be used with any windowing system such as X11, or with hardware graphics and display devices.
+Today most people will run IRAF on a UNIX workstation under some X11-based desktop such as CDE or fvwm95.
+The X11IRAF support package, which includes the xgterm and ximtool programs for graphics and imaging, is system independent and is distributed separately from IRAF.
+IRAF can also be used with other graphics and image display servers, e.g. xterm, SAOtng, and SAOimage.
 The x11iraf utilities are available from the IRAF network archives or by contacting IRAF site support.